Super Antioxidant Tea

 HELPS REDUCE FREE RADICALS*

 Yogi Green Tea Super Antioxidant tea is purposefully formulated to supply antioxidants and support overall health.
-We combine our select blend of Green Tea with Grapeseed Extract, which supplies naturally potent antioxidants.
+We combine our select blend of Green Tea with Pomegranate Extract, which supplies naturally potent antioxidants.
 Lemongrass adds bright citrus flavor, while Licorice and Jasmine Green Tea lend sweet and floral notes.
 Rejuvenate with a fragrant cup of Yogi Green Tea Super Antioxidant tea.*

 Each tea bag contains approximately 15 mg of caffeine, as compared to approximately 90 mg in 8 oz of coffee.